Table of Contents

 - Choose the timer setting and adjust the timing to your liking.

-Frequently asked questions about space heater that turns on at a certain time.
+Frequently asked questions about space heater that turns on at a specific time.

 Is it possible to set a timer for a space heater?